game-website/Dragon-Ball-Fusion-Generator/README.md

 # Dragon-Ball-Fusion-Generator
-Dragon Ball fans can now fuse their favorite characters into ultimate warriors using the new Dragon Ball Fusion Generator.
-This online tool lets you mash up heroes and villains from Dragon Ball Z, Dragon Ball Super, and all of the Dragon Ball sagas.
+Dragon Ball fans can now fuse their favorite characters into ultimate warriors using the new<a href="https://dragon-ball-fusion-generator.coderobo.org/" target="_blank">Dragon Ball Fusion Generator.</a> This online tool lets you mash up heroes and villains from Dragon Ball Z, Dragon Ball Super, and all of the Dragon Ball sagas.

 What is a Dragon Ball Fusion Generator?
 A Dragon Ball fusion generator is a fan-made tool that lets you fuse any two characters from the Dragon Ball universe into a new fused fighter.
 It combines the names, attributes, and appearances of the characters into one powerful persona.